monofone/BlageJsUserBundle/README.markdown

 BlageJsUserBundle
 =================

-This Bundle exposes User Information with to your JS code.
+This Bundle exposes User Information into your JS code.
 You cann acces user details such as username and other details like in the SecurityContext.
 Which data  is exposed is configurable.